JonoSax/IdentityVisualisation/README.md

             - Report on how various departments/jobs positions/other attributes permission spread is looking and if that is changing

         - Insights:
-            - How to incorporate BloodHound to identify privileged escaltation and travel in data?
+            - How to incorporate BloodHound (or similar) to identify privileged escaltation and travel in data?

-    - Change the permissions dataframe to be multi-index

     - Create new test data sets
         - Create for a small testing set and a LARGE validation/demonstration set